zyf722/clipper/README.md

 # clipper
 Originally made for essay-reading purpose (now you can also utilize it to get texts in slides translated), clipper is a simple [TUI-based](https://github.com/Textualize/textual) Python app to extract text from clipboard and translate it using extensible translation services, with custom RegEx pre- and post-processing support.

-[Baidu Translate API](https://fanyi-api.baidu.com/) is provided as a built-in translation service.

 ![Screenshot](./assets/image.png)

 ## Installation & Usage